Self Care – The Cure For Tension Myositis Syndrome?

 5 Ways to Improve Your Self-Care

 Below are 5 ways you can begin to break free from your old patterns.
-From running on automatic to the same old ways that no longer work for you.
-They are simple, but not easy.
+From running on automatic to using the same old ways that no longer work for you.
+They are simple but not easy.
 Changing old patterns takes effort and conscious choice, and that is what these 5 steps will help you with.
 Choosing consciously to make better choices so you feel better in your life.
 So you can have a fulfilling, pain-free life.

 1. Pause